ddev/ddev/README.md

 Just running `ddev` will show you all the commands.

 ## Support
-If you're having trouble using ddev, please use these resources to get help with your issue:
+If you're having trouble using ddev, please use these resources to get help:

 1. Please review the [ddev Documentation](https://ddev.readthedocs.io) to ensure your question isn't answered there.
 2. Review the [ddev issue queue](https://github.com/drud/ddev/issues) to see if an issue similar to yours already exists.